 Postgraduate Research

-Proudly positioned at the forefront of research and innovation in the sciences and engineering, and across the built and natural environments, we are passionate about nurturing the next generation of researchers.
+Proudly positioned at the forefront of research and innovation in the arts, humanities and social sciences, we are passionate about nurturing the next generation of researchers.

 School of Science, Engineering and Environment